sueda/fbx-extract/README.md

 3. `*_hierarchy.txt` contains the parent-child hierarchy for each joint in each frame.
   - The first line contains the number of joints.
   - Each subsequent line is in the form of `<JOINT INDEX> <PARENT INDEX> <ROTATION ORDER> <JOINT NAME>`
-  - If a joint has `-1` as parent index, then it is the root joint.
+  - If a joint has `-1` as its parent index, then it is the root joint.

 ```
 83